4.9-Stars

 The Importance of Documentation

 Compliance documents are crucial as they provide legal proof that the electrical work complies with the relevant laws and standards.
-They serve to hold electricians accountable for their work, offering a clear record for future reference in case of disputes or investigations.
+They hold electricians accountable for their work and offer a clear record for future reference in case of disputes or investigations.

 These records also act as an ongoing safety log, vital for subsequent maintenance or modifications.
 Furthermore, in the event of an electrical incident, the presence of proper documentation is essential for insurance purposes or when lodging claims.